rocky/python-control-flow/README.rst

      This should always be shown as a straight line centered from one block on top to the next block below it.
 It is the block that follows in the bytecode sequentially.
-If there is an arrowhead, there is a fallthrough path from the upper block to the lower block.
-If there is no arrowhead, then either the last instruction of the upper basic-block is an unconditional jump or this instruction a return instruction or an explicit exception-raising instruction.
+If there is an arrowhead, there is a fall-through path from the upper block to the lower block.
+If there is no arrowhead, then either the last instruction of the upper basic block is an unconditional jump or this instruction is a return instruction or an explicit exception-raising instruction.

 dotted
-     the jump path of a conditional jump.
+     The jump path of a conditional jump.
 This is usually curved and appears on the side of a box.